martingasser/node101/README.md

 Now you can write JavaScript line by line, and it is interpreted immediately.

-The REPL can be exited by pressing Ctrl+D.
+The REPL can be exited by pressing Ctrl-D.

 However, we will use node mainly to run JavaScript files.